Product roadmap planning can be challenging, especially for small teams.

 - Prioritizing all final lists

-The prioritization process can be different across industry and company types.
+The roadmap prioritization process can be different across industry and company types.

 What we’ve described here is a very basic, generic process that you can mold for edge cases if you need to.